 5. Learn about the “official” politics of your city.
 Who are the commissioners or councilpeople or whatever?
 Who are the alderpeople or the mayor?
 Who funded their campaigns?
 How long have they been in office?
 Do they represent organized labor or land developers or whom?
 What are their political histories?
 What segment of the voting population must they please?
 If nothing else this will let you know who will oppose you depending on what issues you press on.
 What are the politics of the police department (e.g., do they prioritize appearing liberal, or are they more forceful and heavyhanded)?
 What are the local unions, and what are their politics?
 Who are the reigning nonprofits and petty-bourgeois forces that aim to monopolize grassroots politics and lead the struggles into reformism?

-7. Regularly post up in a well-foot-trafficked public place at a specific time each week with a sign that says something provocative (such as “anti-cop, pro-worker”–in September 2016, some good ones might be “Fuck Trump” or “Fuck Trump and Clinton, and all politicians”; in February 2017 in Latino-majority areas, you might try “Chinga la migra” and “Fuck ICE”) and/or maybe a table with literature that is written in language accessible to the masses (consider some of the things being released by Serve the People – Austin).
+7. Consider regularly posting up in a well-foot-trafficked public place at a specific time each week with a sign that says something provocative (such as “anti-cop, pro-worker”–in September 2016, some good ones might be “Fuck Trump” or “Fuck Trump and Clinton, and all politicians”; in February 2017 in Latino-majority areas, you might try “Chinga la migra” and “Fuck ICE”) and/or maybe a table with literature that is written in language accessible to the masses (consider some of the things being released by Serve the People – Austin).
+Whether or not it is suitable to stand in public somewhere, definitely poster heavily for your organizing effort.
 You will inevitably put off a few people with these bold slogans—but they will also attract people you wouldn’t otherwise attract, and these are the folks you most want to talk to, and they’ll know what you’re about.
 When people show up, talk to them!
 Talk to them person to person, having a real and living conversation.
 What you are looking for are their ideas—what they want to see done in the city, how things are in their neighborhoods, what they take to be the root causes of the problems in the world.
 Find out what their burning political questions are.
 If you make a good connection, get their contact information!
 Consider having something like coffee or light snacks to hand out for free, with a sign that says “FREE [WHATEVER].”
 Keep the faith in this, too—what you are doing is cumulative with this and most things in organizing.
 It may take someone a month to notice you, a month to take an interest, a month to think of something to say, a month to think of how to say it, a month to develop the gumption to approach you, and then two more months before you see them again.
 You will develop a reputation and respect by the sheer virtue of displaying a sustained capacity to give a fuck.
 Sign interested people up for your mailing list, and a texting list, and keep inviting them out to your group.

 8a.
 Begin to put on events through your group.
 Organize speakouts, lectures, roundtables, film-showings, and protests on any or all of the following topics: liberation struggles of oppressed-nations people (that is, black, brown, or indigenous people), environmental concerns, prisoner liberation, anti-ICE/immigrant rights, promote people’s wars, anti-cop, anti-fascist, pro-refugees, anti–political repression, antiwar (that is, against imperialist wars, not against people’s liberation struggles), pro-peace (from the perspective that only the presence of justice and freedom can genuinely be called peace, so genuine peace means people’s war).
 This will also attract people to your group and your work, make you a better organizer, and teach you more about the city.
 Meetings are boring to a lot of people, but you can attract mass involvement and achieve a lot of what you hope to achieve at a meeting anyway by having an engaging event like a film-showing and then having a conversation about the would-be meeting topics afterward, using examples from the film to bring them up.